DoodleScheduling/keycloak-controller/README.md

 ## Example KeycloakRealm

 The realm is the entire representation of the realm and is reconciled accordingly.
 This would create a realm called default if it does not exists.
-If it exists it would try to update it according to these specs.
+If it exists the controll will try to update it according to these specs.

 ```yaml
 apiVersion: keycloak.infra.doodle.com/v1beta1